-A list of codes that can be used to show why a medicine has not been given should be available on the MAR chart with an explanation of what each code means.
-If staff write a code on the pMAR chart, then it is recommended that a circle is drawn around the code so that it can be distinguished from a staff signature.
-Reasons for non-administration of medicines should be documented on the reverse of the pMAR chart or eMAR system.
+A list of codes that can be used to show why a medicine has not been given should be printed on the MAR chart with an explanation of what each code means.
+If staff write a code on the MAR chart, then it is recommended that a circle is drawn around the code so that it can be distinguished from a staff signature.
+Reasons for non-administration of medicines should be documented on the reverse of the MAR chart.